Masterminds of Largest UK Slavery Ring Imprisoned

 Before leaving Poland, victims would meet with Marek Brzezinski, 50, who would tell them about the opportunities they would have by coming with him.
 Brzezinski made frequent trips to northeastern Poland and had victims work on his English house.

 Victims arriving in England would be met by Wojciech Nowakowski, 41, and Jan Sadowski, 26.
 The duo would help victims set up bank accounts, register with employment agencies and claim benefits.
 Nowakowski had a reputation for beating any dissenters.

 They would then be transferred to the house of Justyna Parczewska, 48, where she played the role of a caring motherly figure.
 She would provide tea and food before victims were taken to their living arrangements.

 Victims were housed in squalid conditions, four to a room with vermin running around their living arrangements, according to police.
 They ate expired food, had no access to toilets, hot water or heating and sometimes had to bathe in the canal.
 If victims were injured at work, they would be denied treatment.

 “Some were told they would be taken to the woods to dig their own graves,” Dale said.

-A trafficked man died in custody of Parczewska at her Birmingham residence.
-She insisted his ID and personal belonging be removed before paramedics arrived so as not to expose the enterprise.
+A trafficked man died in the custody of Parczewska at her Birmingham residence.
+She insisted his ID and personal belongings be removed before paramedics arrived so as not to expose the enterprise.

 Julianna Chodakowicz, 24, was an insider within the Worcester employment agency who secured jobs for the victims and told them how to act in order to not be suspected of being subjects of human trafficking.
 She frequently teased them about their appearance and smell.